-Joe Harstad’s first improv class was at the ripe young age of 1.
-Though he didn’t pick up much at that time, crawling around the classroom space in downtown was just the beginning of his improv career.
-Growing up in a household with Pamela Mayne and Jerome Mayne, improv was a daily activity.
+Joe Harstad’s first improv class was at the ripe young age of one.
+Though he didn’t pick up much at that time, crawling around the classroom space was just the beginning of his improv career.
+Growing up in a household with Pamela Mayne, improv was a daily activity.